midwire/midwire.github.com/_posts/2018-02-06-update-activerecord-instance-with-validation-context.markdown

 ---
 Validation contexts are really useful, however only the methods `valid?` and `save` allow you to pass a custom validation context.
 What about `update`?

-If you want to pass a validation context when calling `update` on an Active Record model instance, add this to your base class, which is `ApplicationRecord` by default in Rails 4.x and 5.x.
+If you want to pass a validation context when calling `update` on an Active Record model instance, add this to your base class, which is `ApplicationRecord` by default in Rails versions starting with 4.x.

 ```ruby
 class ApplicationRecord < ActiveRecord::Base